-- I am the father of the child, or at the date of the birth I was/will be the mother's spouse, the mother's civil partner and/or the mother's partner living with her and the child in an enduring relationship - I had (or will have) the main responsibility for the care of our child at the time of the birth (along with the child's mother) - I have been (or will have been) employed or self-employed in England, Scotland or Wales in 26 weeks of the 66 weeks before the expected week of birth - I have (or will have) earned in total at least £390 in 13 weeks of the 66 weeks before the expected week of childbirth - I consent to the amount of SPL which the mother intends to take, as set out in Section D above. - I consent to the mother's employer processing the information I have provided - I consent to the amount of ShPP which the mother intends to take, as set out in Section E above. - The information provided in this declaration is accurate
+- I am the father of the child, or at the date of the birth I was/will be the Parent A's spouse, the Parent A's civil partner and/or the Parent A's partner living with them and the child in an enduring relationship - I had (or will have) the main responsibility for the care of our child at the time of the birth (along with the child's Parent A) - I have been (or will have been) employed or self-employed in England, Scotland or Wales in 26 weeks of the 66 weeks before the expected week of birth - I have (or will have) earned in total at least £390 in 13 weeks of the 66 weeks before the expected week of childbirth - I consent to the amount of SPL which the Parent A intends to take, as set out in Section D above. - I consent to the Parent A's employer processing the information I have provided - I consent to the amount of ShPP which the Parent A intends to take, as set out in Section E above. - The information provided in this declaration is accurate